Alfred-Onuada/todo-list-with-cassandra/README.md

 To run the application, you need to have Docker and Docker Compose installed on your machine.

 1. **Clone the repository:**

    ```bash
    git clone https://github.com/Alfred-Onuada/todo-list-with-cassandra.git
    cd todo-list-with-cassandra
    ```

 2. **Start the application:**

    ```bash
    docker compose up --build
    ```

-   This command will start the API server and the Cassandra database in the foreground.
+You need to provide and `API_PORT` environment variable This command will start the API server and the Cassandra database in the foreground.
 The API will be available at `http://localhost:9990`.

 ## API Endpoints